 However, completing a time sheet every week might be part of your workplace policy or included in your employment agreement.
 You can try negotiating with your employer to sort out a system that works for both of you, or both of you may agree to change the employment agreement so that you don’t have to do your own time sheets.

 If, as an employee, you forget to fill out your time sheet, your employer can’t withhold payment unless this is specified in your employment agreement.
 Of course, if your timesheet tells your employer what hours you have worked, they may need that information to work out your wages.
 Make sure you talk to your employer so you are both clear about the process.

-How many paid breaks can I take in my shift?
+How many breaks can I take in my shift?

 Am I supposed to get extra money for working over-time?

 If you are on an hourly wage, then you are paid for each hour worked – this means that you can expect to be paid for any extra hours you work over and above your “normal” work hours.